Building strong community through meaningful conversation

 At the very heart of our work is a desire for a deeper understanding of the issue of social connectedness.
 Why do people feel lonely?
 How can they feel less lonely?
 What can we do to lift the burden of loneliness, even if only a little bit?

 From there, we structure our discussion groups and our other events to meet the different needs of individuals.
-In the past, for example, we have offered basic language-skills training and a place to practise English.
+In the past, for example, we have offered basic language-skills training and a place to practice English.
 Yet many of our participants continue to return to our weekly discussion groups simply because we offer a space of belonging.
 We help individuals to establish a firmer sense of self and purpose in their community.
 The most fulfilling part of our job is watching participants re-find or reconnect to their inner beauty, strength and confidence.

 Taking the conversation into the wider community